Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 - 1 single serving Strawberry yogurt (6 oz cup)

-Prepare and cook pancakes per instructions on box, adding yogurt to pancake batter.
+Prepare and cook pancakes per instructions on the box, adding yogurt to the pancake batter.

 5 Tips for Making the Perfect Strawberry Pancake

 Pancakes can be finicky, but this list can help!

 - I always mix my pancake batter with the whisk attachments on my electric hand mixer by Sunbeam (seen above in pictures).
 While some experts say it's best to mix by hand, I have noticed my pancakes always come out fluffier when I do it "my way."
 The mixer was one of my favorite wedding gifts from my sister and brother-in-law because it comes with a great bowl, and I use the whisk attachments just about every day.

 - I like to put my pancake batter in my batter dispenser.
 It might seem like one of those fancy kitchen toys you buy and never use or need, but I love it and use it almost daily.
 It's a great way to control and evenly dispense your batter, keeping your cook area clean and your pancakes about the same sizes.
 I use it when making cupcakes too, because I hate getting messy batter on the sides of my cupcake pans and papers.
 Mine is sold exclusively at Macy's, but Amazon sells very similar styles.